e-puck3/micropython/Micropython_ChibiOS/readme.md

 To use this port, you can add this git as a git submodule to your project.
 Then copy the folder **Micropython_ChibiOS** inside your project.
 We propose this because you will probably have to edit some files inside this folder.
-This let you commit these changes without the need to fork this fork :-)
+This lets you commit these changes without the need to fork this fork :-)

 The **Micropython_ChibiOS** folder contains two makefiles :
 1. ``Makefile`` : This is the makefile used to compile the micropython library.
 It is really similar to the makefiles findable in the different micropython ports.